 Every financial executive knows the sense of relief that arrives once the annual audit process is complete.
 Audit fieldwork is wrapped up, questions are answered, financial statements are issued, all is well!
-That is, until the date of the next audit/finance committee meeting begins to loom over your head.
+That is until the date of the next audit/finance committee meeting begins to loom over your head.

 Although your audit/finance committee is pleased that the financials have been issued, their main concerns as board/committee members are questions on what the future holds for your organization.
-They will want to dig deeper into the internal financials and the upcoming year’s budget, question how the organization fairs when stacked up against its peers, wonder what cash projections look like, etc.
+They will want to dig deeper into the internal financials and the upcoming year’s budget, question how the organization fairs when stacked up against its peers, wondering what cash projections look like, etc.

 One of the audit/finance committee’s primary responsibilities is to ensure that the finance department is able to provide timely, accurate, and complete financial information.
-In all likelihood they will be looking for more than just the month-to-date statement of operations and a balance sheet snap shot.
+In all likelihood they will be looking for more than just the month-to-date statement of operations and a balance sheet snapshot.
 Your job, as the financial executive, is to provide the committee with the tools they need to perform their due diligence with regard to financial oversight.